 Multiple sclerosis is a neurodegenerative disease that involves demyelination of the nerves and inflammation of brain tissue.
 This nervous system disease causes a variety of different types of pain.
 Treating the pain is vital, but multiple sclerosis is a debilitating disorder that can be successfully managed with remyelination of tissues and, as it turns out, Salvia divinorum can remyelinate nerve tissues to heal multiple sclerosis while simultaneously reducing pain.
 Indeed, this may be one of the reasons why this herb has such powerful healing effects on the body.

-In one study, scientists used the Salvinorin A analog known as Salvinorin B to study the remyelination of nervous system tissue in mice with multiple sclerosis.
-These studies showedn that Salvinorin B decreases immune cell infiltration while increasing myelin levels in the nervous system.
+In one study, scientists used the salvinorin A analog known as salvinorin B (a synthetic, patentable, lab-produced substance) to study the remyelination of nervous system tissue in mice with multiple sclerosis.
+These studies showed that salvinorin B decreases immune cell infiltration while increasing myelin levels in the nervous system.
 Salvinorin B also led to an increase in oligodendrocytes, the number of myelinated axons, and the thickness of myelin in the corpus callosum.
-The scientists who studied Salvinorum B noted that targeting the kappa-opioid receptors are key to healing multiple sclerosis.
-Thus, the use of Salvinorum A as part of the whole herb Salvia divinorum, can act as a cure for multiple sclerosis.
+The corpus callosum, is like a bridge between the right hemisphere of the brain and the left-hemisphere of the brain.
+The scientists who studied salvinorum B noted that targeting the kappa-opioid receptors are key to healing multiple sclerosis.
+Thus, the use of salvinorum A as part of the whole herb Salvia divinorum, can act as a cure for multiple sclerosis for those who wish to heal this disease naturally.

 Remyelination therapy restores function and normal cellular architecture in those with multiple sclerosis.
-The kappa opioid receptors in those with multiple sclerosis may be host to toxins or pathogens that have lodged themselves in these receptors, causing demyelination.
+The kappa opioid receptors in those with multiple sclerosis may be host to toxins, energies, or pathogens that have lodged themselves in these receptors, causing demyelination.
 This is similar to theories about why nicotine patches and Amanita muscaria therapy can be so life-changing, and health-promoting in some situations.
-If the kappa opioid receptors are overwhelmed by something toxic and they stop functioning properly, it might be necessary to work with a medicine like Salvia divinorum to dislodge toxins that cling to these receptors.
+If the kappa opioid receptors are overwhelmed by something toxic because of a lack of natural, endogenous dynorphin release and they stop functioning properly, it might be necessary to work with a medicine like Salvia divinorum or kratom / Mitragyna speciosa to dislodge toxins that cling to these receptors.
 By definition an “agonist” would be a substance that is particularly drawn to a designated receptor, in this case the kappa opioid receptor.
 The kappa opioid receptors may have a “detoxifying” function in the nervous system to express and release dysphoric states or certain types of trauma.
+As we discussed above, the kappa-opioid receptors might be viewed as apartments in an apartment complex that can become occupied by “squatters” if a person does not exercise regularly by jogging or dancing in order to release natural, endogenous dynorphins that occupy the apartments / kappa-opioid receptors.
 By working with a medicine like Salvia divinorum, it might be possible to heal the nervous system over time and recover fully from multiple sclerosis and other demyelinating disorders.

 A number of de-myelinating diseases and disorders may be treatable using Salvia divinorum including: